esesmuedgars/IdeaKit/README.md

 There has been a pair of improvements to the newsletter.
 Firstly, the _[News](#news)_ section highlighting the must-know security threats and important Apple announcements.

-Secondly, on 29<sup>th</sup> of March multiple people have begun their journey in Accenture Latvia ATC as mobile development interns.
+Secondly, on the 29<sup>th</sup> of March, multiple people have begun their journey in Accenture Latvia ATC as mobile development interns.
 To support new talents _[Fundamentals](#fundamentals)_ section has been added to the newsletter.
 Fundamentals is a beginner-friendly section dedicated to interns, trainees, junior developers, and anyone and everyone who is looking to get familiar with the Swift programming language.

 ## News ![new](https://img.shields.io/badge/new-success.svg)

 ### XcodeSpy targets Xcode developers with EggShell backdoor ![important](https://img.shields.io/badge/important-important.svg)

 A new backdoor threat has been discovered that aims to compromise developers’ macOS devices with a trojanized Xcode project along with a persistence mechanism.
 This malware can record victims’ microphones, cameras, keyboards as well as upload and download files.
-[Phil Stokes](https://twitter.com/philofishal) of Sentinel Labs provides simple method developers can use to scan their existing local Xcode repositories in the _Detection and Mitigation_ section of [report](https://labs.sentinelone.com/new-macos-malware-xcodespy-targets-xcode-developers-with-eggshell-backdoor).
+[Phil Stokes](https://twitter.com/philofishal) of Sentinel Labs provides simple method developers can use to scan their existing local Xcode repositories in the _Detection and Mitigation_ section of the [report](https://labs.sentinelone.com/new-macos-malware-xcodespy-targets-xcode-developers-with-eggshell-backdoor).
 If you uncover any trace of XcodeSpy on your Accenture-owned macOS device, you should immediately call the Accenture Security Operations Center (ASOC) hotline at +1 202 728 0645.

 ### macOS minumum version update for Accenture workstations ![important](https://img.shields.io/badge/important-important.svg)

-On 17<sup>th</sup> of May the minimum compliant version of macOS will be set to macOS Catalina 10.15.7.
+On the 17<sup>th</sup> of May, the minimum compliant version of macOS will be set to macOS Catalina 10.15.7.
 Afterward, if your macOS device version is below Catalina you will lose _Conditional Access_ (with it access to resources such as Microsoft Office, Microsoft Teams, etc.).
-Read full Accenture Mac Workstation blog [post](https://blog.accenture.com/accenturemacworkstation/2021/04/13/conditional-access-minimum-version-macos-update) by [Chad Proctor](https://people.accenture.com/People/user/r.chad.proctor).
+Read the full Accenture Mac Workstation blog [post](https://blog.accenture.com/accenturemacworkstation/2021/04/13/conditional-access-minimum-version-macos-update) by [Chad Proctor](https://people.accenture.com/People/user/r.chad.proctor).

 ### macOS Big Sur available for Accenture workstations

-Visit Accenture Mac Workstation blog [post](https://blog.accenture.com/accenturemacworkstation/2021/04/07/macos-11-big-sur-pilot) by [Chad Proctor](https://people.accenture.com/People/user/r.chad.proctor) to check if your macOS device meets recommended requirements and upgrade today to use operating systems [latest features](https://www.apple.com/macos/big-sur/features).
+Visit the Accenture Mac Workstation blog [post](https://blog.accenture.com/accenturemacworkstation/2021/04/07/macos-11-big-sur-pilot) by [Chad Proctor](https://people.accenture.com/People/user/r.chad.proctor) to check if your macOS device meets recommended requirements and upgrade today to use the operating system's [latest features](https://www.apple.com/macos/big-sur/features).

 ### WWDC 2021

-[Apple](https://twitter.com/apple) announced that an all-online [Apple Worldwide Developers Conference](https://developer.apple.com/wwdc21) will take place on 7<sup>th</sup> of June.
+[Apple](https://twitter.com/apple) announced that an all-online [Apple Worldwide Developers Conference](https://developer.apple.com/wwdc21) will take place on the 7<sup>th</sup> of June.

 ###  `AppTrackingTransparency` framework